magfest/magwest2-site/site/content/pages/contact.md

   <div class="input-field">
   <textarea name="message" class="materialize-textarea" placeholder="When would you like to book a reservation?"></textarea>
   </div>
-  <button class="btn waves-effect waves-light primary primaryBrightness">Send</button>
+  <button class="btn waves-effect waves-light primary-color primary-color-text">Send</button>
 </form>